learn-ark/dapp-custom-transaction-example/README.md

 # ARK Core - dApp Installation Setup Steps

-This is a basic example of Ark dApp development, by using our CustomTransaction approach with GTI and are modular approach.
+This is a basic example of Ark dApp development, by using our CustomTransaction approach with GTI and modular approach.
 > This Example is currently operational only on our `core/develop` branch!

 This dApp enables a new transaction type on the ARK Core blockchain.
 New transaction types follows existing blockchain protocol.